 Note that this is a dual-band device with a 2x2 MIMO antenna setup for better coverage.
 There’s even a free Android mobile app (Huawei Hilink) that allows you to view the status of your mobile broadband device and manage its network connections.

 As for its web-based user interface, this can best be described as prosaic, providing the bare amount of features, but at least in a straightforward manner.
 There’s a VPN, the ability to configure a virtual server, DMZ, UPNP, parental control and more.

 Relish Broadband has stopped taking on new customers as the firm is overhauling its infrastructure following its acquisition by Three.
-The latter now offers the Huawei HomeFi with unlimited data for as little as £22 per month on a two-year contract.
+The latter now offers the Huawei HomeFi with unlimited data for as little as £21 per month on a two-year contract - although it is currently listed as out of stock.
 You can connect a maximum of 32 devices at any one time, far more than the competition.

 O2 has the Pocket Hotspot Pro Netgear M1 which it claims is the world’s fastest pocket hotspot and one which can connect up to 20 devices at once.
 60GB of data per month over three years will cost you £29.84 including VAT.

 EE’s 4GEE WiFi hotspot has a 50GB per month data allowance over two years for £30 per month including VAT.
 The Huawei-sourced device hasn’t been tested yet, but, like the M1, it can connect up to 20 devices and has an inbuilt battery.

 BT, which owns EE, uses the Mini Hub BT70 as its sole 4G hotspot.
 At £15 per month excluding VAT it delivering only 15GB per month on a two year contract.
 On the plus side though, you have access to unlimited BT Wi-Fi and you can use your plan in the EU.